CircuitVerse/Interactive-Book/docs/seq-design/fsm.md

 ## Understanding the state labels

-Each state in the diagram is labeled with a symbol.
+Each state in the diagram is labelled with a symbol.
 Here is what each symbol means:

 | Symbol | Meaning |